 So, what is Dogecoin doing?
 Why hasn’t there been any updates?
-Well, unfortunately, Dogecoin only has three developers and they’re part-time volunteers!
-One of Dogecoin strengths is its relaxed and fun-loving community.
-However, this is also a weakness because other currencies are way more professional.
+Well, unfortunately, Dogecoin only has three developers, and they’re part-time volunteers!
+One of Dogecoin's strengths is its relaxed and fun-loving community.
+However, this is also a weakness, because other currencies are way more professional.

-It’s not all bad though!
-One of Dogecoin’s developers, Ross Nicoll, has said that he is working on an update now.
-The update is called Dogecoin 1.14 and it should be ready in the next few months.
+It’s not all bad, though!
+One of Dogecoin’s developers, Ross Nicoll, has said that he ahs been working on an update.
 This update should make the platform safer and more stable.
 It could also mean that the value of Dogecoin could rise.

 When we ask, “what is Dogecoin?”, the answer is simple.
-Dogecoin is one of the hundreds of cryptocurrencies to follow Bitcoin into the market.
+Dogecoin is one of the hundreds of cryptocurrencies to follow Bitcoin into the crypto exchange market.

 Dogecoin is a celebration of crypto, it’s a blockchain party and everyone’s invited, including you!